PaulWorm/DGApy/README.md

 in the root directory.
 This will run unit tests and linting which are also included in the gitlab CI.

 #### End-to-end testing

 Several tests use datasets generated with [w2dynamics](https://github.com/w2dynamics/w2dynamics).
 They input files are contained in the default input structure in the "tests" folder.

 ## Documentation

 A [standard documentation](https://dgapy.readthedocs.io/en/latest/) is still under construction.
-For now the tutorial in the "tutorial" folder is the best source for learning how to use the code.
+For now the tutorial in the " tutorial" folder is the best source for learning how to use the code.

 ## About

 This package has been developed by [Paul Worm](https://www.linkedin.com/in/pworm/).
 If you have any questions feel free to contact me via [e-mail](mailto:pworm42@gmail.com).